2025 CONCACAF Caribbean Cup

-The 2025 CONCACAF Caribbean Cup is the third edition of the CONCACAF Caribbean Cup, the first-tier annual international club football competition in the Caribbean region.
-It is being contested by clubs whose football associations are affiliated with the Caribbean Football Union (CFU), a sub-confederation of CONCACAF.
+The 2025 CONCACAF Caribbean Cup was the third edition of the CONCACAF Caribbean Cup, the first-tier annual international club football competition in the Caribbean region.

-The winners of the 2025 CONCACAF Caribbean Cup will qualify to the 2026 CONCACAF Champions Cup Round of 16, and the second and third place teams will qualify to Round One.
+Mount Pleasant won the title and qualified to the 2026 CONCACAF Champions Cup round of 16, while runners-up O&M and third place Defence Force both qualified to round one.

 Teams

 Ten teams from six CFU member associations qualified for the tournament.
 Eight teams from five nations qualified based on results from their domestic leagues, with Suriname receiving a direct slot for the first time at the expense of Haiti, which went from having two slots to one.
 The remaining two teams qualified from the 2025 CFU Club Shield.

 The entry berths were as follows: